lextoumbourou/notes/public/posts/getting-started-with-ansible.md

+---
-Title: Getting Started With Ansible
+title: Getting Started With Ansible
-Tagline: Losing my Ansible virginity and peer pressuring others to do the same
-Slug: getting-started-with-ansible
+slug: getting-started-with-ansible
-Tags: DevOps, Ansible
-Date: 2013-02-04
+date: 2013-02-04 00:00
+summary: An introduction to Ansible
+---

 <p>